vanhoefm/fragattacks/README.md

 to inject frames when `cfg80211_reg_can_beacon` returns false.
 As a result, Linux may refuse to inject frames even though this is actually allowed.
 Making `cfg80211_reg_can_beacon` return true under the correct conditions prevents this bug.

+In practice, some people have found that you must first manually set the wireless network card to the 5GHz channel that the AP is operating on.
+See [this GitHub issue](https://github.com/vanhoefm/fragattacks/issues/33#issuecomment-898712082) for details.

 <a id="id-handling-sleep"></a>
 ## 9.6.
 Handling sleep mode